Nose noise and tasty talks

 “Yes.”

 “That means it’s possible.
-So you should continue the pranayama regularly.
-Rather, the pranayama that you’ve been doing twice daily should from now be increased to four times daily.”
+So you should continue the pranayama regularly 4 times instead of twice daily.”

 Today I followed his directive.
 Not only does the pranayama take me much longer than anyone else, and cause my head to spin, but the sound of my nose is extremely loud, and disturbs the other trainees during meditation.
 1 am thus compelled to practice meditation in the adjacent room.